tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![multi_index_date.png](Images/multi_index_date.png)

+  **Note:** The `first` function is used to display the first values for a GroupBy object.
+In this case, every value down to the `year`, `month`, and `day` level is unique, and therefore grabs the first and only value.

 * Multi-indexed data can be selected by using the `first` and `last` functions. `First` selects the first multi-index group, and `last` selects the last group.

   ```python